 TRANSPORTATION: We will be traveling by leader-driven 15 [or 12] passenger window van or minivan, depending on the group size.
 When using 15-passenger window vans, we will take a maximum of seven passengers plus the leader/driver.
 Participants should be able to ride in any seat in tour vehicles and will be expected to change seats daily.

 Day five was an exciting one!
 We arose early to meet a biologist from Kansas Audubon to witness the displays of the critically endangered Lesser Prairie-Chicken.
 This species has had an incredibly severe decline in its population and central Kansas may be the last stand for this bird.
 Thankfully, the woman charged with their recovery is an accomplished researcher as well as advocate for the Prairie-Chickens and it was a real treat to hear the results of her studies on this charming grouse.
 And charmed we were!
 Small pop-up tents were erected in the dark and then the group huddled into them where we were treated to a front row seat of these engaging birds.
 Unlike their larger relatives, the male Lessers perform cooperative displays with birds performing their dances in unison, with delightful little explosive popping sounds.
-There was a lone male Greater Prairie-Chicken present as well as a male hybrid showing and sounding like an intergrade between the two species.
-Not a lot of other birding was accomplished this day as the windy conditions from the day before had blown up into a full-on gale.
-We decided to just do our lengthy drive to McCook Nebraska and have ourselves an early night.
+We then loaded up and headed on to McCook Nebraska where we attended a delightful talk on Greater Prairie Chickens and then had a great dinner and early bed for our next day’s lek.

 The recovery program for the Greater Prairie-Chicken is thankfully a little more optimistic than that of the Lessers.
 While they still need unplowed tall-grass prairie, this species is a bit more flexible when it comes to habitat changes and human disturbance.
 For this lek, we were brought to a private ranch where a long-time rancher has become very devoted to helping protect this species.
 Settling us into a pair of tricked out livestock trailers, this was a very comfortable way to have a great view of today’s dancing chicken show!
 Before there was even enough light to see the birds, one could hear their melancholic moaning over the prairie wind.
 Before long there was enough light to watch the birds begin their dances, a vigorous shuffle punctuated by leaps into the air as they inflated their colored neck air sacs and, unlike the Lessers, got into some pretty rough tumbles with other males.
-It was a pretty good show, but the winds were again blowing pretty strong and after a while, the birds grew weary of battling the winds.
+After this fantastic show, we drove back into McCook for breakfast and to check out of our hotel.
+After checkout, we stopped at a local McCook park, where we nabbed a bunch of birds we wouldn’t get elsewhere, Purple Martins, Red-bellied Woodpeckers, a male Yellow-headed Blackbird, and a flock of geese that had Ross’s, Greater White-fronted and a handful of Cackling Geese with them.
+We then started the trek back into Colorado.
+A brief look at a large reservoir gave us a flock of American Avocets.
+We finished our days birding with a run through Pawnee Grasslands, but had little other than Western Meadowlarks and Horned Larks.
+Settling down for the night in Fort Collins, Colorado, everyone was ready to fall into bed after a long drive to be fresh for the next day.

 - Skye Haas